tadeusz-lewandowski/Paccoon/_posts/articles/2017-02-02-writing-simple-shell.md

 }
 ```

-Yeach, nekoshell is reading commands!
-Its time to create some functionalities of the shell.
+Yeah, nekoshell is finally reading commands!
+Let's make this shell little more functional.

-## Clearing command from unwanted endline char
+## Clearing command string from unwanted endline char

-We need to remove endline character (*'\n'*) because it breaks our last argument (for example if you type *cd dir* - the last argument will be *dir\n* instead of *dir*).
-Create function for that:
+We need to remove endline character (*'\n'*) because it'll break our last argument (for example if you type *cd dir* - the last argument will be *dir\n* instead of *dir*).
+Function for this:

 *nekoshell.c*